artsandmetaphysics/goodlifeodyssey/README.md

 - Prose with citation: `= This is poetry`
 - Prose without a citation `=`

+Inline citations must start with an open parenthesis.

 ## References

 References are in pseudo form of the Oxford Style.
 I prune some stuff that isn't necessary (e.g. who cares about the publisher these days, lots of books are self-published).
 See [this site](http://guides.library.uwa.edu.au/c.php?g=325241&p=2177430) for examples.